w3f/Grants-Program/applications/High_availability_validator_setup.md

 ### Milestone 2 - External service for permission granting

-Sendecond milestone introduces a microservice which will test dynamic switching of the permission granting, during the validators work.
-We will be able to test permission granting triggered whenever the block is produced, vote is made on the finalized block (GRANDPA) and message (`I'm online`) is sent for communicating liveness.
+The second milestone introduces a microservice which will test dynamic switching of the permission granting, during the validator's work.
+We will be able to test permission granting triggered whenever the block is produced, the vote is made on the finalized block (GRANDPA) and a message (`I'm online`) is sent for communicating liveness.
 Only the leader validator will be granted to run those actions.
-At worst the author may miss a slot.
+At worst, the author may miss a slot.

 The service should contain only basic logic (e.g. return `true` for node that asked first and `false` for following ones).